2 kids among 5 hurt when truck crashes into flea market - NewsBreak

 2 kids among 5 hurt when truck crashes into flea market

-NEWTON, N.C. — Two small children were among five people hurt when a truck crashed into a flea market in North Carolina, police...www.wral.com

-NEWTON, N.C. — Two small children were among five people hurt when a truck crashed into a flea market in North Carolina, police...www.wral.com
+NEWTON, N.C.
+(AP) — Two small children were among five people hurt when a truck crashed into a flea market in North Carolina, police said.

+Newton police said an 83-year-old man lost control of his truck on Thursday and hit an appliance display in the open-air flea market at the American Legion Fairgrounds in Newton, the Hickory Daily Record reported.

+According to police, several appliances struck pedestrians in the area.
+Three adults and a 3-year-old child were taken to local hospitals, while a 5-year-old was treated by emergency personnel at the scene.
+Police said all the injuries appeared to be non-life threatening.

 Comments / 0